Super Mario 64 (Nintendo 64)/Regional and Version Differences

 - The "TM" texture has 3 different colors and a different font in Europe, Shindou and iQue (JP/US white, PAL orange, Shindou/iQue blue)

 - The copyright info was also updated to reflect the European and Shindou releases, and iQue, in addition, that iQue has an extra copyright year (2003, the year that the iQue was released).

 - The intro screen says PRESS START in the US and Japanese versions, but just START in the European version.
-The Shindou version has a unique graphic on the bottom right of the screen.
+The Shindou version has a unique graphic on the bottom right of the screen, used to indicate that a Rumble Pak can be used.
 The background was changed in the iQue version, just to let you know what version you're playing.

 - Speaking of background change above, this one from the "Game Over" screen was also changed in the iQue version.

 - In the European version, the options menu has three different languages, but the American and Japanese versions don't have a language selection, with the options menu containing only sound options and the language being locked into English or Japanese, respectively.
 Because of this, the European version has the "Sound" button changed to "Options".

 - In the US/EU version, a Mario's head icon replaces the word "Mario" (マリオ) on the left of letter of which save file high scores belong to.

 - The iQue version uses two pages to display score info due to the larger Chinese characters, thus you change between them with L and R, making this the only version of Super Mario 64 to give a function to the L button.

 - The unused "key" HUD icon was removed from the international versions.
 It appears as a garbled mess in the US version, and as a silver-blue Ü in the European version.

 - In the European version, the "German Umlauts" (Ä, Ö and Ü) were added.
 However the Ü isn't used anywhere in the game.